sentinel-hub/custom-scripts/copernicus_services/hrsi/hrsi-rlie-s2/README.md

 ## General description of the script

-This script visualises the River and Lake Ice Extent based on optical satellite data from the Sentinel-2 costellation.
+This script visualises the River and Lake Ice Extent based on optical satellite data from the Sentinel-2 constellation.
 The product is generated for the entire EEA38+UK zone.

 Table 1: Classification classes and colouring scheme.